-Which CBD extraction method is the best?
+Which CBD oil extraction method is the best?

-Extracting the full spectrum
+Extract the full spectrum of CBD

-At Vitality CBD we often discuss the importance of choosing a quality CBD oil, and how premium extraction techniques contribute to a better product.
+At Vitality CBD we often discuss the importance of choosing a quality CBD oils, and how premium extraction techniques contribute to a better product.
 To truly understand why high-end extraction methods matter, let’s first explore how CBD is synthesised.

 What is CBD?

 CBD, or cannabidiol, is one of over a hundred different cannabinoids found in plants from the Cannabis family.
 The most famous of these cannabinoids, tetrahydrocannabinol, or THC, is the one that induces the “stoned” effects typically associated with recreational Cannabis use.
 On the other hand, studies have repeatedly shown that CBD does not get you high.